biomechatronics001/NCSU-GEARS-Reinforcement-Learning-Humanoid-Control/README.md

    * Create a Ubuntu Live USB (basically burn the Ubuntu image into this disk to make it a bootable disk)

    * Restart the computer with this USB plugged into your computer.
-Press and hold `F12` key (other other key depending on your computer) to go into BIOS setup.
+Press and hold `F12` key (or other key depending on your computer) to go into BIOS setup.
 Choose to boot from this Live USB.

    * A GRUB window should pop up.
 Select "Try Ubuntu" and press Enter.
 This will take you to a live Ubuntu session.